 No. While students are required to conduct research on the leading fashion retailers that are relevant to each discipline prompt and to share a brief comparison of the various retailers researched, there is no required format or framework for this section of the case study.

-Can the chosen brand/retailer have 'any' global presence?
+Can the chosen brand/retailer be a start-up?

 Is this method asking us to perform a regression analysis?

 That is up to the student, a regression analysis is one way to approach the problem.

 While the Merchandising/Marketing, Analytics & Supply Chain prompts all reference “fashion” companies, beauty, home, kids, gender neautral and accessory companies are all acceptable.

 When is the awards ceremony?
 How many days?
 What does the award ceremony consist of?